-It seemed something very far away, something that was happening in another continent, yet I couldn’t stop watching.
+It seemed something very far away, something that was happening on another continent, yet I couldn’t stop watching.
 And I certainly didn’t expect that day would change the world the way we knew it.

-When I started planning my trip to Los Angeles, Palm Springs and New York two years ago, I knew I had to include the 9/11 Memorial & Museum to my New York City itinerary – and I was really glad I did.
-The visit was definitely heavy and emotional, yet it made me learn and reflect a lot.
-If you’re on the fence, go.
-It’s worth it.
+When I started planning my trip to Los Angeles, Palm Springs, and New York two years ago, I knew I had to include the 9/11 Memorial & Museum in my New York City itinerary – and I was really glad I did.

 I’ve put together a very comprehensive guide with everything you need to know to plan your visit to the 9/11 Museum and Memorial.